notmedia/nfvm/doc/GUIDE.md

 1. Clone repo.
 2. Open `/examples` folder

     `files/` - this folder contains files of current pack.
 Each version of pack have own folder with files versions.
 I recommend to group files by versions, like here.
+Or if you want to use few packs in one folder you can firstly group them by packs.

-    `workflow/` - is a folder of your workflow (in real project it's a root folder of it).
+    `workflow/` - in real project it's a root folder for pack.
 The nfvm works with current versions here.

     `.nfvmrc.json` - config file, see [structure](https://github.com/notmedia/nfvm#nfvmrcjson-structure)